Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Summary and Discussion

 \item \textit{UV mock photometry:} we inject each synthetic stripped star into the \textit{Swift}-UVOT images used by SUMS and perform mock photometry using the photometric pipeline from \citetalias{ludwig_2025} (Figure \ref{fig: tractor exmaples}).
 By doing the injection and recovery, this allows us to model the selection biases from the finite spatial coverage of the \textit{Swift}-UVOT survey and blending of a stripped star's light with nearby sources in crowded regions.
-Using this pipeline, we recover $55-75\,\%$ of our injected sources.
-We fail to recover photometry for the remaining sources because they are either: (a) located in one of the masked regions near a bright source, or (b) removed in post-processing of \textit{the Tractor} outputs.
+Using this pipeline, we recover $\sim 54\,\%$ (SMC) and $\sim 36\,\%$ (LMC) of our injected sources.
+We fail to recover photometry for the remaining sources because they are either: (a) located outside of the SUMaC footprint, (b) located in one of the masked regions near a bright source, or (c) removed in post-processing of \textit{the Tractor} outputs.
 We reject sources with bad photometry based on the selection criteria described in \citetalias{ludwig_2025}.
 Our finding suggests that $\sim10\,\%$ of stripped stars with robust intrinsic UV excess are missing from the final stripped-star catalog due to lack of good photometry alone.

 \item \textit{UV-excess selection: }we apply the full SUMS selection criteria, including photometric and SED quality cuts, and UV-excess selection, to our simulated population (Figure \ref{fig: flowchart}).
-We find a stripped-star recovery rate of $\sim 9\,\%$ for the SMC and $\sim 5\,\%$ for the LMC (Figure \ref{fig:mock_pop_cmd}).
-Of the sources that show intrinsic UV excess, $29\,\%$ and $13\,\%$ of the simulated stripped-star systems are recovered; correcting for the SUMS footprint, this corresponds to a detection rate of $44\,\%$ (SMC) and $25\,\%$ (LMC) for the intrinsic UV-excess sources.
+We find a stripped-star recovery rate of $(10.9\,\pm\,0.5)\,\%$ for the SMC and $(7.0\,\pm\,0.2)\,\%$ for the LMC (Figure \ref{fig:mock_pop_cmd}).
+Of the sources that show intrinsic UV excess, $(31.3\,\pm\,4.3)\,\%$ and $(15.3\,\pm\,0.6)\,\%$ of the simulated stripped-star systems are recovered; correcting for the SUMS footprint, this corresponds to a detection rate of $\sim47\,\%$ (SMC) and $\sim33\,\%$ (LMC) for the intrinsic UV-excess sources.
 The lower recovery rate in the LMC is likely a result of a combination of factors, including higher reddening due to dust and more crowding.
 Further, we classify our sources into four categories following \citetalias{ludwig_2025} (Table \ref{table: candidates}).
 Most of the synthetic stripped stars are classified as ``Excellent'' candidates, with similar numbers of sources classified as ``Blue'' and ``Very Blue.''